thebracket/ArdanUltimateRustFoundations/day1/hour1/setup_ide.md

 * [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb)
     * Integrates well with Rust-Analyzer.
     * Provides inline debugging.
+    * *This is optional for this class, but you probably want it anyway*

 ## Extensions You Don't Need - But Probably Want